• Skip to main content

 What is kefir?

 Kefir or kephir is a type of fermented probiotic drink.
 You can get water kefir or milk kefir as I used in this recipe.
 Kefir is fermented using kefir grains which are a type of mesophilic symbiotic culture.
-Milk kefir is similar to thin drinking yogurt and can be substituted in this recipe.
+Milk kefir is similar to thin-drinking yogurt and can be substituted in this recipe.

-Cinnamon is a well known spice made from the inner bark of several species from the genus Cinnamomum.
-Cinnamon can actually come from from two different trees, Cinnamomum verum, sometimes called true cinnamon and Cinnamomum cassia, also called cassia.
+Cinnamon is a well-known spice made from the inner bark of several species from the genus Cinnamomum.
+Cinnamon can actually come from two different trees, Cinnamomum verum, sometimes called true cinnamon and Cinnamomum cassia, also called cassia.
 Most commercially grown cinnamon comes from cassia.
 Fun fact you can even grow your own cinnamon tree at home, although it does take at least two years before you can start harvesting the aromatic inner bark.

 🥘 Ingredients